Sir Guy Campbell, 1st Baronet

-Biography
+Early life

+Campbell was born on 22 January 1786.
+He was the eldest son of Lieutenant-General Colin Campbell and his wife Mary Johnson.
+Among his siblings were William Johnson Campbell (who married Anna Maria Vincent, a daughter of Sir Francis Vincent, 8th Baronet), Rev. Colin Alexander Campbell (who married Hon.
+Beatrice Charlotte Byng, daughter of the 5th Viscount Torrington), and Anne Carolina Julia Campbell (first wife of George Cholmondeley, 2nd Marquess of Cholmondeley).

+His maternal grandparents were Guy Johnson and Mary "Polly" Johnson (the daughter of Sir William Johnson, 1st Baronet).
+His paternal grandparents were John Campbell, First Cashier of the Royal Bank of Scotland, and Anne Carolina Campbell (a daughter of landowner James Campbell of Tofts).
+His paternal grandfather was an illegitimate son of the Hon.
+Colin Campbell of Ardmaddie, a son of John Campbell, 1st Earl of Breadalbane and Holland by his second marriage to the former Mary Sinclair, Countess of Caithness (née Lady Mary Campbell), the widow of George Sinclair, 6th Earl of Caithness who was a daughter of Archibald Campbell, 1st Marquess of Argyll).

+Career

 Campbell entered the army as an ensign in the 6th Regiment of Foot in 1795, of which his father was then lieutenant-colonel, and was promoted lieutenant on 4 April 1796.
 He served in all the regiment's engagements under his father's command during the Irish Rebellion of 1798.
 Campbell, with the rest of the regiment, went to Canada in 1803, and he was promoted captain on 14 September 1804.
-(By this time, his father had been promoted to major-general and held a command in Ireland.)
+(By this time, his father had been promoted to major-general and held a command in Ireland).

 Campbell again saw action with the 6th during the Peninsular War, fighting at Roliça and Vimeiro, and taking part in the advance and retreat of Sir John Moore.
 Promoted major on 1 April 1813, Campbell and the 6th fought at Vitoria (21 June 1813), and owing to the wounding of the colonel, took command of the regiment.
 During the subsequent campaigns, Campbell led the 6th during the Battle of the Pyrenees, and was badly wounded while leading the regiment, on 2 August 1813, to the storming of the Heights of Echalar, a feat which won the commendation of Wellington for the regiment.
 Campbell was breveted lieutenant-colonel on 26 August 1813 as a result.

 After the war, he received a gold medal for his conduct at the Battle of the Pyrenees and was awarded the CB.
 He was created a baronet on 22 May 1815 in recognition of the services of his father, the remainder being to his father's heirs-male.
 He rejoined the 6th in 1815, and served as a staff officer at the Battle of Waterloo, going on half-pay in 1816.

+Campbell was appointed deputy quartermaster-general in Ireland in 1830, and was promoted major-general in 1841, receiving command of the Athlone district.
+On 24 October 1848, he was appointed colonel of the 3rd West India Regiment.